 In the years since I’ve become a software developer, leader of men, studio drummer, amateur electronics engineer, and writer.
-Somewhere in here I met my wonderful wife and art Cary Finch (now Cary Muller).
-A kindred spirit with a similar lack of focus, you can find her work at her website.
+Somewhere in here I met my wonderful wife, had a kid and ran 100 miles.

 I’m still waiting for the perfect storm of these interests, an alignment of the stars that will allow me to tie them all together with a big red bow to hand to the world.